raghuvir1/2022Fall_projects/README.md

 # Project Enhancement: Perishable products Inventory Management using MC Simulation
 ##### [Original Project]("https://github.com/LalitaTakle/2021Fall_finals")

-***This is a type 1 project wherein we try to improve and enhance the code and implementation of the inventory management simulation carried out in the earlier semester.***
 Goods such as fresh food (unprocessed dairy products), meat, some pharmaceutical products etc. require special attention in the inventory management models because of their perishability.
-In case of such products restocking strategy becomes critical in managing stock, avoiding wastage and maximize profits.
+In case of such products restocking strategy becomes critical in managing stock, avoiding wastage and maximizing profits.

 ### Objective